boyska/TORtp/README.md

 # How it works:

-TORtp add custom Tor configuration file (/etc/tor/torrc) with integrate DNSport and Tor's transparent functionality.
+TORtp add custom Tor configuration file (/etc/tor/torrc) with integrate DNSport and Tor's transparent proxy functionality.
 On start TORtp add custom IPtables rules for redirect all outgoing traffic on Tor Network.

 # Required software: